I have been trying and testing the most cost-effective non-toxic, biodegradable personal care products for those sensitive to chemicals.

 STYLING PRODUCTS

-Non-toxic, scent-free styling products are only just starting to become available when I first wrote this article.
-I use this to help my hair hold curls.
+Non-toxic, scent-free styling products are only just starting to become available when I first wrote this article, but now there are a tonne of options.

 MAKEUP

-For chemical-free makeup try The Honest Company.
+For “chemical-free” makeup try The Honest Company.

 MENSTRUAL PRODUCTS & BIRTH CONTROL

 While many companies will be willing to sell you pesticide-free and chlorine-free Tampons and Pads, those items are so wasteful and expensive compared to menstrual cups.
-Menstrual Cups are convenient and save you tonnes of money.

-Safer options include latex-free and spermicide-free polyurethane condoms (scent-free).
+For birth control, safer options include latex-free and spermicide-free polyurethane condoms (scent-free).

 HAIR DYE

 To lighten my hair I use hydrogen peroxide.
 Just the kind you get from the drugstore.
 It does create a chemical reaction with the hair that has a bit of a strange smell, but it doesn’t last.
-Then I use henna to dye my hair.

 Henna has a very earthy smell which comes from the plants that are used to make it.
-You should test it first to see if you tolerate it.
-I have used basic brands of pure henna that can be very affordable, and this brand which comes in a variety of colors.
-Both worked very well, and they do cover grey!
-I use them to dye my eyelashes too.
+You should test it first to see if you do well with that smell.

-I have looked deeply into the salon brand hair dyes here.
+I have looked deeply into the salon-brand hair dyes here.
 None of the permanent ones are totally non-toxic.

-I would first suggest trying pure henna or other henna or plant-based dyes like Hairprint or Palette by Nature before the semi-permanent salon brands and lastly consider the permanent.
+I would first suggest trying pure henna or other henna or plant-based dyes like Hairprint or Palette by Nature before the semi-permanent salon brands and lastly, consider the permanent.

 NAIL POLISH

-I use Zoya which claims to be non-toxic.
 It has a strongish chemical smell when wet (but not as bad as the typical brands) but once it’s dry (about 20 minutes) I find it to totally benign.

 SELF TANNER